Dining Out with Your Dog:

 Keep Dogs Grounded

 Encourage your dog not to jump on you or your dining companions.
-Additionally, dogs should not sit on laps or chairs, as this can intrude on the dining experience of those around you.
+Additionally, dogs are not recommended to sit on laps or chairs, as this can intrude on the dining experience of those around you.

 Things to Consider Beforehand